I have a bad word to share with you. It’s not an ‘A’ word or a ‘D’ word, it is the ‘P’ word.

 Concealing injury may allow me to stay in the game temporarily but it will end my career prematurely.

 2016 – Lone Ranger Lives in Danger: I won’t write much about this here, you can read more about this one at Stop Fighting Alone and The Gift of Weakness.
 The last few years have continued to teach me I am not super man or the Lone Ranger and it is not weak to have needs, it is human.
 I was designed to be in relationships that give and receive support even to the point that my connection level with others drastically affects us physiologically.
-I am learning to celebrate others and be celebrated.
+I am learning to celebrate others and be celebrated, to be comforted and give comfort to others.
 I still have a long way to go, but it has been life-giving at a whole new level.

 I would love to hear your stories.
 Drop me a note, all you fellow De-tox’ers.
 Discussion/Study guide below. ….. .

 - Your Happy Brain, Connection and the Science Behind It – Our emotional and mental health are greatly impacted by the level of connection in our lives.

 - Lone Ranger Assessment – Are you doing life alone?
 Take the assessment quiz and find out.